 When the reaction is complete, you will perform a simple distillation on the reaction mixture.
-In a simple distillation, the mixture is placed in a flask and boiled.
+In a simple distillation the mixture is placed in a flask and boiled.
 The gases produced are directed through a condenser.
 A condenser is a device made of glass with an inner tube surrounded by an outer jacket through which cold water is circulated.
 When the vapor from your boiled solution enters the inner tube of the condenser, it will condense to liquid, called the distillate, which will be collected.
-Simple distillation is not a very efficient way to separate all liquids from one another, but it very nicely separates them from dissolved or suspended solids.
+A simple distillation is not an efficient way to separate liquids from one another, but it very nicely separates liquids from dissolved or suspended solids.
 The distillate that you collect will contain all the alcohol produced in the fermentation and most of the water in which you originally dissolved the sugar.
-This is similar in content to some wines, ale or beer.
-Alcohol inhibits the activity of the yeast, which acts as a catalyst, until the alcohol reaches a high enough level that the yeast no longer works (~15% by volume).